scala/scala-lang/blog/_posts/2021-01-19-scala-native-0.4-release.md

 project is developed by a single engineer working full-time, thanks to our cooperation with VirtusLab.
 We also appreciate and would like to thank our community contributors for the huge amounts of work they have done for this project.

-There are many plans for the future of Scala Native, few things you can expect is for sure integration with the Scala 3 and better support for different architectures, like ARM.
-Stay tuned for next updates...
+We have many plans for the future of Scala Native.
+Our top priorities include Scala 3 support and support for more architectures such as ARM
+Stay tuned for the next updates...

-> For more changes coming in Scala Native 0.4.0 check out [changelog website](https://scala-native.readthedocs.io/en/latest/changelog.html)
+For more changes coming in Scala Native 0.4.0 check out [changelog website](https://scala-native.readthedocs.io/en/latest/changelog.html)